 Pros and Cons

-The network latency between geographically remote data centers is necessarily much higher than the network latency between adjacent racks in the same data center.
-This increased message latency would seriously degrade NuoDB performance if there were active Storage Managers in a remote data center.
+The network latency between geographically remote data centers is higher than the network latency between adjacent racks in the same data center.
+This increased message latency would seriously degrade NuoDB performance if there were active Storage Managers (SMs) in a remote data center.
 The use of ASMs avoids this performance degradation.

 High-bandwidth network connections between data centers might be much more expensive than network connections between nodes in the same data center.
 Thus any multi-data-center deployment might be more expensive than a single data center.